yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ---
-title: Hello-world Docker Tutorial
+title: Hello-World Docker Tutorial
 ---

 ## Learning objectives
 Once you are done installing Docker on your Virtual Machine, let's have some fun running docker containers.
 In this session, you will learn
 - how to run a docker image
-- where to get images from?
+- where to find pre-made docker images
 - the mechanism behind running a docker container

 ## Tutorial with hello-world container